Rollie Fingers: Honors and later life

 In 1992, Fingers was inducted into the National Baseball Hall of Fame, joining Wilhelm to become only the second reliever inducted.
-Bruce Sutter, Goose Gossage, Trevor Hoffman, Mariano Rivera, and Lee Smith have since followed, as has Dennis Eckersley (who was a starter for the first half of his career and a reliever for the second half).
+Bruce Sutter, Goose Gossage, Trevor Hoffman, Mariano Rivera, and Lee Smith, and Billy Wagner have since followed, as has Dennis Eckersley (who was a starter for the first half of his career and a reliever for the second half).

 In 1999, Fingers ranked 96th on The Sporting News list of Baseball's Greatest Players, and was nominated as a finalist for the Major League Baseball All-Century Team.
 Fingers later pitched a season in the short-lived Senior Professional Baseball Association.

 Fingers is one of only ten players who have had their numbers retired from more than one team.

 In 2000, Fingers was inducted into the San Diego Hall of Champions, honoring that city's finest athletes both on and off the playing surface.

 In December 2020, Fingers's World Series championship ring was sold at auction for $75,330.